In the heart of the Natural Regional Park of the Haut-Languedoc, in the Massif du Caroux,

 Early in the morning or at dusk, you may have the chance to observe mouflons, which are numerous in the Caroux.
 The Corsican mouflon was introduced here in 1956 and has acclimatised very well in this southern mid-mountain area.
 It now has the largest population in France.

 The Caroux massif also has many climbing rocks, from "school" sites to "adventure" sites, including equipped routes.
-Descriptions, levels of difficulty, detailed sketches are on the climbing guidebooks (on sale at the Tourist Office or directly on our online shop).
+Find descriptions, levels of difficulty and detailed sketches on the climbing topos (on sale at the Tourist Office reception points or directly on our online shop).